 What is the difference between simple and compound interest?

 Simple interest accrues only on the principal.
 At 5% simple interest on ₩100M, you earn exactly ₩5M per year every year.
-Compound interest earns interest on the accumulated interest too, growing faster over time.
+Compound interest earns interest on accumulated interest too, growing faster over time.
 The gap is small for short terms but can reach 1.5–2× over 30 years.

 What is the difference between lump sum and monthly payout?